 Goodwill Refuse To Abuse 5K Run/Walk at Safeco Field

-The sixth annual Goodwill Refuse To Abuse 5k Run/Walk was held at Safeco Field on July 15, 2017 and raised $150,000 for the Washington State Coalition Against Domestic Violence and the Refuse To Abuse campaign.
+The seventh annual Goodwill Refuse To Abuse 5k Run/Walk will be held at Safeco Field on July 21, 2018.
+In 2018, over $190,000 was raised for the Washington State Coalition Against Domestic Violence and the Refuse To Abuse campaign.